jenkins-sud/amida-messaging-microservice/README.md

 ## Kubernetes Deployment
 See the [paper](https://paper.dropbox.com/doc/Amida-Microservices-Kubernetes-Deployment-Xsz32zX8nwT9qctitGNVc) write-up for instructions on how to deploy with Kubernetes.
 The `kubernetes.yml` file contains the deployment definition for the project.

-## Logging

-Universal logging library [winston](https://www.npmjs.com/package/winston) is used for logging.
-It has support for multiple transports.
-A transport is essentially a storage device for your logs.
-Each instance of a winston logger can have multiple transports configured at different levels.
-For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.
-We just log to the console for simplicity, but you can configure more transports as per your requirement.